 - Cloak affiliate links by using internal redirects (e.g., yourdomain.com/go/product).
 It will bypass some EasyList filters and still let users (and search engines) see exactly where they’re headed.
 However, if the ad-blocker simply blocks entire domains it still won’t work.
 Modern affiliate tracking without an interstitial redirect will be fine.

 Note – This is not the same as the shady cloaking tactics some affiliates use, like off-brand shorteners, stealthy JavaScript, or undisclosed iframes.
-Honest, server-side masking on your own domain is transparent, SEO-friendly, and fully compliant.
+Honest, server-side masking on your own domain is transparent, SEO-friendly, and fully compliant. - Openly inform users about your use of affiliate links.
+Loyal visitors might consider temporarily disabling their blocker to support you.

 - Search EasyList’s public site or their GitHub repository for your domain or common affiliate patterns.

-- Test your site with ad blockers (uBlock Origin, Brave) and use browser DevTools to spot blocked scripts.
+- Test your site with ad blockers (uBlock Origin, Brave Browser) to see what is blcked, and use browser Dev Tools to dig deeper.

 - Monitor analytics closely for discrepancies between clicks and conversions.